 Even though Salesforce has their own backup procedures, it is always a good idea to back up your data and store it somewhere where it’s accessible to at least a handful of people within your organization.
 The breadth and frequency of your data backups will vary depending on your database size, number of users, and how often you make changes to your data.
 A variety of options are available to help you backup and restore your data, including Salesforce’s Data Export Service, Data Loader, Report Export, or third party application.

 Even the most carefully thought out data management processes and procedures are nearly useless unless they are documented and available to everyone who needs them.
-Your team can save valuable time in the future and simplify training a great deal by establishing your organization’s data management best practices and making them available to everyone in your organization who deals with data.
+Read more on training + documentation strategies here.

 If data management is an issue you aren’t comfortable tackling internally, email Bayforce and we can provide you with the expertise you need to get your data back on track!